fixstars/opencl-book/docs/src/opencl-book/advanced-opencl/opencl-programming-practice.md

 The data parallel processing is performed in lines 112 - 114, but notice the number of work groups are not explicitly specified.
 This is implied from the number of global work items (line 107) and the number of work items to process using one compute unite (line 108).
 It is also possible to execute multiple work items on 1 compute unit.
 This number should be equal to the number of processing elements within the compute unit for efficient data parallel execution.

-### _Task Parallel Processing_&#x20;
+## _Task Parallel Processing_

 We will now look at a different processing commonly performed in stock price analysis, known as the Golden Cross.
 The Golden Cross is a threshold point between a short-term moving average and a long-term moving average over time, which indicates a bull market on the horizon.
-This will be implemented in a task parallel manner.&#x20;
+This will be implemented in a task parallel manner.

 Unlike data parallel programming, OpenCL does not have an API to explicitly specify the index space for batch processing.
-Each process need to be queued explicitly using the API function clEnqueueTask().&#x20;
+Each process need to be queued explicitly using the API function clEnqueueTask().

 As mentioned in Chapter 4, the command queue only allows one task to be executed at a time unless explicitly specified to do otherwise.
-The host side must do one of the following:&#x20;
+The host side must do one of the following:

-• Allow out-of-order execution of the queued commands&#x20;
+• Allow out-of-order execution of the queued commands

-• Create multiple command queues&#x20;
+• Create multiple command queues

 Creating multiple command queues will allow for explicit scheduling of the tasks by the programmer.
-In this section, we will use the out-of-order method and allow the API to take care of the scheduling.&#x20;
+In this section, we will use the out-of-order method and allow the API to take care of the scheduling.

 Allowing out-of-order execution in the command queue sends the next element in queue to an available compute unit.
-The out-of-order mode can be set as follows.&#x20;
+The out-of-order mode can be set as follows.

-> Command\_queue = clCreateCommandQueue(context, device\_id,&#x20;
+> Command\_queue = clCreateCommandQueue(context, device\_id,
 >
-> CL\_QUEUE\_OUT\_OF\_ORDER\_EXEC\_MODE\_ENABLE, \&ret);&#x20;
+> CL\_QUEUE\_OUT\_OF\_ORDER\_EXEC\_MODE\_ENABLE, \&ret);

 The 3rd argument CL\_QUEUE\_OUT\_OF\_ORDER\_EXEC\_MODE\_ENABLE allows the command queue to send the next queued task to an available compute unit.
-This ends up in a scheduling of task parallel processing.&#x20;
+This ends up in a scheduling of task parallel processing.

 We will now perform task parallel processing to find the Golden Cross between a moving average over 13 weeks, and a moving average over 26 weeks.
 The two moving averages will be performed in a task parallel manner.
 We will use the code in **List 5.29** (moving\_average\_vec4.cl), varying the 4th argument to 13 and 26 for each of the moving average to be performed.
-The host code becomes as shown in **List 5.35**.&#x20;
+The host code becomes as shown in **List 5.35**.

-**List 5.35: Host code for task parallel processing of 2 moving averages**&#x20;
+**List 5.35: Host code for task parallel processing of 2 moving averages**

 ```
 #include <stdlib.h>